-In the 2006-11 price path, Cedar Pocket Dam was a tariff group of the Mary River WSS.
-The establishment of Cedar Pocket Dam as a WSS was brought about by the Mary Basin ROP establishing Cedar Pocket Dam tariff group as a distinct and separate WSS in September 2011.
+For 2006-11, Cedar Pocket Dam was a tariff group in Mary River WSS.
+The establishment of Cedar Pocket Dam WSS was brought about by the Mary Basin ROP in 2011.

 In the 2006-11 price path, a case was identified for a 70:30 ratio of fixed to variable costs.
 For the Cedar Pocket Dam tariff group, fixed charges were set to recover 70% of revenue and variable charges were set to recover 30% of revenue, given the agreed forecast usage.